Guided Meditation for Grief

 In many cases, the grief never goes away.
 It just lessens with enough time.
 Accepting this, is part of the healing process.
 Grief serves as a reminder, as an experience we can carry forward with us through the rest of our lives to become better people.
 It can teach us to be more patient, understanding, and help us build empathy towards other people.

 A guided meditative practice is usually the best approach for most people dealing with loss.
 When we try to meditate alone while feeling these intense emotions, it can distract us.
 Instead, a guided meditation for grieving helps us stay focused on the practice, and not allow ourselves to get caught up in the story of the grief.
+One of the benefits of meditation for grief is that by showing ourselves some compassion and kindness through our sorrow and despair, we can better manage these thoughts and feelings instead of becoming consumed by them.

 How guided meditation for grief and loss works